Drawing

 • School of the Art Institute of Chicago in Chicago, IL

-Students majoring in art history may minor in a studio discipline, including drawing.
-However, students pursuing a B.A. or B.F.A. in Studio Art or a B.A. in Art Education cannot minor in a specific studio discipline, such as drawing.
+Students in the Art History Track under the B.A. in Visual Arts may minor in a studio discipline, including drawing.
+However, students in the Studio Art Track under the B.A. in Visual Arts, B.F.A. in Studio Art or B.A. in Art Education cannot minor in a specific studio discipline, such as drawing.

 Tour the Visual Arts Building